-Brownsburg Parks is moving away from paper forms and is using ePACT Network to store all comprehensive health and emergency contact information more securely.
+Brownsburg Parks is using ePACT Network to store all comprehensive health and emergency contact information more securely.
 You will only need to complete this form once a year to save you time and make registration even easier for you!

 - Look for the ePACT invitation in your email